nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
-Refer to [Commands - Ingredients Tracking: Notes about ingredients] (#commands-ingredients-tracking) for details on the pre-determined default levels of different types of ingredients.
+Refer to the "Notes about ingredients" below the [Commands - Ingredients Tracking](#commands-ingredients-tracking) for details on the pre-determined default levels of different types of ingredients.
 </div>